 - Represent ETSI positions externally on Health ICT related issues

-EP eHEALTH is working on several issues carried out in the scope of a wider collaboration between the three European Standards Organizations, CEN, CENELEC and ETSI.
+TC eHEALTH is working on several issues carried out in the scope of a wider collaboration between the three European Standards Organizations, CEN, CENELEC and ETSI.

 The group launched preliminary investigations into use of AI (Artificial Intelligence) in eHealth applications and works on data recording requirements (Electronic Health Record) for eHealth.